 My plan is to reinvest 100% of these proceeds back into multiple non-coastal city real estate crowdfunding deals across two or three platforms, instead of just one platform.

-I met up with a handful of CrowdStreet personnel in Palo Alto for a couple of hours and was intrigued by their approach to business and real estate investing.
-Here’s a detailed review of CrowdStreet and what I learned after speaking with management.
+I met up with a handful of CrowdStreet personnel in Palo Alto for a couple of hours before the lockdowns of 2020.

 As with any new initiative, there will be winners and losers.
 As an investor in real estate, you want to work with the largest, most funded, and smartest platforms around.

 I believe CrowdStreet is one of those leaders.
-They were founded in Portland, Oregon in 2014 after observing how other platforms stumbled and bumbled their way in 2012.
+It was founded in Portland, Oregon in 2014 after observing how other platforms stumbled and bumbled their way in 2012.

 Minimum Investment: $10,000, with most deals having a $25,000 minimum.